ton-community/ton-docs/docs/contribute/sample-tutorial.md

 - Do not use `pre-formatted text` for emphasis; use only **bold** or *italic* text for emphasis.
 - Add Images or code blocks to reflect the expected terminal output.

 - Take an error-driven approach when writing your tutorial.
-Add common errors and troubleshooting steps, *for example:*
+Add common errors and troubleshooting steps. *For example:*

 > **Not able to connect to the Testnet, getting an error on executing
 > `node deploy:testnet` command.**